 Players can look up the content of any cell of the universe during the match.

-Each player commands a number of starships which is a parameter of the game.
-Each starship has a unique identifying number.
-The starships commanded by the same player have consecutive identifiers.
+Each player commands a number of cars which is a parameter of the game.
+Each car has a unique identifying number.
+The cars commanded by the same player have consecutive identifiers.